nationalarchives/design-system/src/components/button/index.md

 {{ example({ group: "components", item: "button", example: "icon-only", html: true, nunjucks: true, size: "xxxs" }, 2) }}

-### Disabled buttons

-Because disabled buttons can confuse some users, they have been intentionally omitted from this design system.
-Avoid them if possible.

-Only use disabled buttons if research with users shows their use makes the user interface easier to understand.

 #### SVG icons

 To avoid relying on the Font Awesome CSS and font files, you can embed SVGs directly into the button using `iconSvg`.